GoonerM466/iptvboss-support-agent/docs/troubleshooting/08_changes_not_reflecting_players.md

 ### Known Limitations

-- No push mechanism to players
+- Boss cannot make your player update - you must do it yourself or set up an auto sync freqency
-- Multiple URLs (provider, Boss, TinyURL) cause confusion
+- Multiple URLs (provider, Boss, TinyURL) can be confusing
 - Player cache more aggressive than users realize
-- Workflow requires 3 separate steps - easy to forget one
+- Workflow requires 3 separate steps - easy to forget one!

+### Escalation

+If you cannot resolve the issue contact support on [Discord](https://discord.gg/QCxpA9yvWP)

 ### Related Topics